Leaving your job can be a big gamble — especially if you don’t have a solid plan for the future.

 This is especially true if you haven’t lined up another position.
 Once you’ve announced that you’re quitting, you may not be able to change your mind.
-Consider these seven questions you should ask yourself before you make a final decision.
+Consider these seven questions before you make a final decision.

 1. Are you quitting for legitimate reasons?

-Yes, there may be a dream job out there waiting for you, in most cases jobs are what you make them.
-Before you leave, sit down with your supervisor and discuss things you can do to make the job more meaningful and fulfilling for yourself and your employer.
+Yes, there may be a dream job waiting for you.
+But more often, jobs are what you make them.
+Before you leave, discuss with your supervisor things you can do to make the job more meaningful and fulfilling — both for yourself and your employer.

-2. Are you quitting the job or quitting your boss?
+2. Are you quitting the job, or quitting your boss?

-An abusive or overly demanding supervisor can make you miserable, even if you enjoy your work.
-If you feel like your relationship with your boss is forcing you to leave, there may be actions you can take short of quitting.
+An abusive or overly demanding supervisor can make you miserable, even if you enjoy the work.
+If the relationship with your boss is forcing you to leave, there may be actions you can take short of quitting.

 3. Do you have a new job lined up?

-If you haven’t found a new gig to replace the one you’re leaving, the wise move is to make the most of your present situation until you’ve found another job.
+If you haven’t found a gig to replace the one you want to leave, make the most of your present situation until you’ve found something new.
 You can’t be sure how long it will take to line up a new position, and you may have to tap into your savings to make ends meet.

 5. Are you financially prepared?

 Always consider how taking a new job will affect your bank account.
 If you have to relocate, you could end up spending thousands of dollars on moving costs.
 You may need to pay to put things in storage or come up with your first and last month’s rent for a new landlord.

-Ask your new employer to put the details of your new job in writing.
+Ask your new employer to put the details of the job in writing.
 This should include the pay, the benefits and a detailed description of what you will be doing.
-If the employer is being open and honest, this shouldn’t be a problem.
+If the employer is open and honest, this shouldn’t be a problem.

-7. Will quitting your job affect your personal life?
+7. Will quitting affect your personal life?

 Have you ever left a job for a new one?
 Share with us in comments below or on our Facebook page.